danielscarvalho/FTT-WAR/README.md

   </SSLHostConfig>
 </Connector>
 ```
-There is another way to create a key for SSL without a third party, such as Let's Encrypt.
+There is another way, more simple, to create a key for SSL without a third party, such as Let's Encrypt.
 You can do it with Java and self sign the key (at Linux):

 ```
 $JAVA_HOME/bin/keytool -genkey -alias tomcat -keyalg RSA